Are you concerned that you or your partner has sleep apnea? The American Academy of Sleep Medicine provides this definition:

-We recommend that you conduct a self-test to get started on your evaluation.
 If any of the following symptoms sound familiar, you may suffer from a sleep-related disorder:

 How likely are you to doze off or fall asleep in the following situations, in contrast to feeling just tired?
 This refers to your usual way of life in recent times.
 Even if you have not done some of these things recently, try to work out how they would have affected you.
 Use the following scale to choose the most appropriate number for each situation: